graphhopper/directions-api-clients/haskell/README.md

-# Auto-Generated Swagger Bindings to `GraphHopperDirections`
+# Auto-Generated OpenAPI Bindings to `GraphHopperDirections`

-The library in `lib` provides auto-generated-from-Swagger bindings to the GraphHopperDirections API.
+The library in `lib` provides auto-generated-from-OpenAPI bindings to the GraphHopperDirections API.

 ## Installation